China0002/China0002/README.md

 I am a pedo hunter.

-I know Basic HTML, Basic Python, and Basic Javascript.
+I know Basic HTML, Basic Python, and Basic Python.

 I want to learn all i can to better help  my friends. :)